“The White Church / Escalante”

 Q. What is it in real life?

 A. This white church is a set at a movie ranch.
-(But it didn't always look the same.)
+(But it's a newcomer to the ranch.)

 Q. Where can I find it in real life?

-A. This church is/was located at Paramount Ranch, at 3000 Cornell Road, in Agoura Hills, CA.
+A. This church is located at Paramount Ranch, at 3000 Cornell Road, in Agoura Hills, CA.

 packed up and gone home (albeit minus its signature steeple).